IacopomC/iacopomc.github.io/_posts/2021-11-30-sensor-fusion-and-tracking.md

 <br/>

 **3D Object Detection.** The Object Detection framework loads two type of configurations: one from *Super Fast and Accurate 3D Object Detection* based on *3D LiDAR Point Clouds* and the other from Complex-YOLO: Real-time 3D Object Detection on Point Clouds [1, 8].
-In the first, the network architecture is based on the *ResNetbased Keypoint Feature Pyramid Network* (KFPN) [4], which provides real-time 3D object detection based on a monocular RGB image [7].
+In the first, the network architecture is based on the *ResNet based Keypoint Feature Pyramid Network* (KFPN) [4], which provides real-time 3D object detection based on a monocular RGB image [7].

 <br/>